wjw1758548031/pv-docs-site/docs/petority/accounts/account-deletion.md

 ![recover account](/img/logo.svg)

 ## FAQs
-### What to do if the account cannot be deleted?
-+ When deactivating your account, a security verification is required.
-The application will send a verification code to your registered email address to ensure that the security verification is completed.
-+ Once you submit the account deletion request, the account will be taken offline and kept in a 30-day review period.
-During this period, the account cannot be used, and clicking **Keep account** will result in the deactivation process being canceled.

-### After the account is deleted, how to recover it?
-Once an account is successfully deactivated, it cannot be retrieved.

-+ After submitting a request for account deactivation, it generally takes 30 days for the review process.
-During this period, the platform verifies and processes your deactivation request to ensure its legality and security.
-+ In the review process, your account will typically be marked as **pending deactivation**  During this time, we offer an option to restore the account, allowing you to cancel the deactivation request and regain access to the account.
-You can attempt to recover the account on the login page.
-+ Once the review is completed and approved, the account will be deactivated successfully, and all data will be permanently destroyed, making it impossible to retrieve.
-### What to do if you are not receiving the verification code?
-+ Check if the email is in your junk/spam inbox.
-+ Make sure **noreplay@peteverse.cloud** is in the approved sender list of your email box.
-If not, please add **noreplay@peteverse.cloud** in the whitelist of sender.

-If you have tried all the mentioned steps and are still facing issues, you can try contacting customer service representatives (available from 9:00 AM to 9:00 PM) to help you troubleshoot and resolve the issue.

 ### What to Do If the Account Deletion Fails:
 + When deactivating your account, a security verification is required.
 The application will send a verification code to your registered email address to ensure security.
 + Once you submit the account deletion request, the account enters a 30-day review period.
 During this time, it cannot be used, and clicking **Keep Account** will cancel the deactivation process.